a2-choudhry/Active_transfer_learning/README.md

-## Active_transfer_learning

-Active Learning and Transfer Learning for Image Classification
+# Active Learning and Transfer Learning for Image Classification

 This GitHub repository contains a critical review and implementation of a solution that combines 'Active Learning' and 'Transfer Learning' for image classification.
 The project aims to enhance the accuracy of image classification models by intelligently selecting informative samples for labeling (Active Learning) and leveraging pre-trained models (Transfer Learning).
 The implemented solution utilizes the popular 'CIFAR-10' dataset and explores the application of 'Uncertainty Sampling' as the Active Learning strategy.
 The primary focus is to optimize the model's performance efficiently, considering computational power limitations and time constraints.
 The project showcases results, including accuracy scores, confusion matrices, and graphs, for evaluating the effectiveness of the different approaches used.